OmniOneID/did-orchestrator-server/docs/installation/OpenDID_orchestrator_InstallationAndOperation_Guide.md

 ---

-## 8. Running All Entities

-1. Access Orchestrator via a browser and click the **All Entities** button to start all entities.
-2. When each service and entity is running, they will be indicated with a green light.

-*Each service and entity can be started/stopped individually or all at once.*

----

-## 9. Generating Wallets and DID Documents
+## 8. Generating Wallets and DID Documents
-You can generate wallets and DID documents for all entities or for individual entities.
+You can automatically generate Wallets and DID Documents for entities in bulk.<br>

-### Generating for All Entities
-Click the **Generate All** button and enter a password to generate wallets and DID documents.
+Click the **Generate All** button in the upper right corner.<br>
-Wallets and DID documents will be automatically created based on each entity's name.
+Wallets and DID Documents will be automatically created using each entity's default name and a shared default password.<br>

 ### Generating for Individual Entities
-To manually generate a wallet or DID document for a specific entity, go to the **Servers** tab and click the respective **Wallet** or **DID Document** button.
+To manually generate a wallet or DID document for a specific entity, go to the **Configuration** tab and switch **easySettingModeEnabled** to **false** and save.<br>
+This will activate the individual create buttons for each entry, allowing you to manually enter the name and password to create them.

-*Generated wallets need to be configured in the entity settings page with a path and password.
-DID documents are used for entity registration.*
+However, if you use this method, generated wallets need to be configured in the entity settings page with a path and password.

 ---

-## 10. Configuring TAS and Issuing Registration Certificates
-Click the **Settings** button for TAS in the **Servers** tab to navigate to the TAS settings page.
-Follow the installation guide to configure TAS, register entities, and issue registration certificates.
+## 9. Starting All Entities

+Access Orchestrator via a browser and click the **Start All** button to run all entities.<br>
+When each service and entity is started, they will be indicated with a green light.<br>

+*Each service and entity can be fully started/stopped or started/stopped individually.*

 ---

+## 10. Setting up individual entities.

+The role of the Orchestrator is now complete.<br>
+Refer to the manuals of the individual entities, click **Settings** to navigate, and then proceed with the individual configurations.

+---

 ## Additional Notes

 - If any service or entity fails to start, check the logs for troubleshooting.
+Click the log icon on the right side of the entity name.<br>

 ---

 Now, OpenDID Orchestrator is successfully running.
-For further inquiries, please use the project's [issue tracker](https://github.com/OmnioneId/did-orchestrator/issues).
+For further inquiries, please use the project's [issue tracker](https://github.com/OmniOneID/did-orchestrator-server/issues).